Search for the Higgs boson decay to a $Z$ boson and a photon in $pp$ collisions at $\sqrt{s}=13$ TeV and $13.6$ TeV with the ATLAS detector: Systematic uncertainties

 The 60\% uncertainty in the $H\rightarrow\mu\mu$ contribution, taken from the Run-2 ATLAS measurement~\cite{HIGG-2019-14}, contributes a 2\% uncertainty in the expected signal strength.
 Additional uncertainties in the signal yield arising from reconstruction, identification, and isolation corrections are smaller than 3\% for photons, electrons, and muons~\cite{EGAM-2021-01,EGAM-2021-02}.
 The jet-related uncertainties, including those from jet reconstruction and in situ calibration, are each below 2\%.
 A conservative uncertainty of 10\% is assigned to the reconstruction and calibration of forward jets.
 All of the jet uncertainties translate into a 4\% impact on the signal strength.
 The uncertainty related to the \pileup effects is negligible.
 The overall uncertainty in the integrated luminosity for each dataset using the LUCID-2 detector~\cite{LUCID2} is 4\%\footnote{The integrated luminosity for the 2024 dataset is derived from the relative yields of $Z \to ee$ and $Z \to \mu\mu$ events relative to those measured in 2022/2023, yielding a preliminary uncertainty of 5\%.
 When combined with the 2\% uncertainty assigned to the 2022/2023 integrated luminosity~\cite{ATL-DAPR-PUB-2023-001,ATL-DAPR-PUB-2024-001}, a luminosity-weighted uncertainty of 4\% is obtained for the \RThr dataset.} for 2022--2024.
 Additional uncertainties arising from the triggers are below 2\% across the analysis categories.
 Combining all experimental systematics, excluding the spurious signal uncertainty, yields a total 9\% uncertainty in the signal strength.

 Theory uncertainties affecting the expected signal yield arise from multiple sources.
 Uncertainties in the production cross-section and kinematic distributions, primarily due to missing higher-order QCD corrections, contribute up to 12\%, depending on the analysis category, and are dominated by variations in the renormalisation and factorisation scales.
-Parton shower modelling introduces additional uncertainties ranging from 3\% to 29\%, with the largest values observed in VBF categories; in non-VBF categories, the uncertainty typically ranges from 0.3\% to 10\%.
+The parton shower modelling uncertainty, evaluated by comparing \PYTHIAV{8} and \HERWIGV{7}, ranges from 3\% to 29\%, with the largest effects observed in the VBF categories.
+In the non-VBF categories, the corresponding uncertainty is typically between 0.3\% and 10\%.
 The uncertainty in the Higgs boson branching ratio to $Z\gamma$ is 7\%~\cite{deFlorian:2016spz}.
 The total impact of theory uncertainties on the signal strength is estimated to be 12\%.
 Table~\ref{tab:uncertainty_breakdown_run3} summarises the symmetrised impacts of individual uncertainty sources on the expected and observed signal strengths.
-The total uncertainty is dominated by the statistical component, with an expected impact of 0.70.
-Systematic uncertainties contribute 0.17, the spurious signal and theory modelling effects being the leading sources.
+The total uncertainty is dominated by the statistical component, with an expected impact of 0.68.
+Systematic uncertainties contribute 0.16, the spurious signal and theory modelling effects being the leading sources.

 \FloatBarrier